dch/jsonified.com/README.md

 Core technologies used are:

 - Apache CouchDB and friends for data layer
-- CouchDB-Lucence ElasticSearch for full-text search and indexing
+- ElasticSearch and CouchDB-Lucene for full-text search and indexing
 - Perl, Erlang/OTP, Python or JavaScript and Node.js for integration

 We leverage a wide network of cloud vendors and partners to help you get